Why do some people sacrifice their lives for others?

 Single-celled algae commit suicide by programmed cell death in a stressful environment, releasing nutrients that can only be used by relatives and has an inhibitory effect on the growth of other species.2

 Such altruistic suicide is also observed in other eusocial (highly organized and cooperative) species such as shrimp, mole rats, bees, and ants.
-Humans are also considered to be eusocial species given our high degree of organization and cooperation not seen in other primates.
+Humans are also considered eusocial species, given our high degree of organization and cooperation not seen in other primates.

 If sacrificing your own life can help one of your close kin, you’re likely to go for it.
 It’ll still be a tough decision to make due to the ridiculously high cost involved.
 But circumstances can arise where this type of sacrifice can become a viable option.